 Oikocredit Canada Support Association led by a volunteer board and have responsibility for carrying out Oikocredit's grass roots education and outreach initiatives.
 These include representing Oikocredit at local events, as well as mounting webinars, workshops and annual meetings to educate the public about investment and development, and Oikocredit's work around the world.

 From left to right back row: Brigid McQuaid, Karl Braun, Joseph Patterson (Chair, Oikocredit International Supervisory Board), Margie Parikh, Jack Bolland, Aysha Dawood, Hans van Nie (Oikocredit International Members Council) and Abhishek Bhasin

-From left to right front row: Joe Howse, Michelle Peterson, Heather Keachie, Julie Scott and Rachel Gonsalves
+From left to right front row: Joe Howse (former director), Michelle Peterson, Heather Keachie (former director), Julie Scott and Rachel Gonsalves (former director)

 Formed in 2016 from local support associations in Ontario and western Canada, Oikocredit Canada is one of about 30 support associations around the world.
 Our mandate is to educate Canadians about the value of investment and development, and the work of Oikocredit.
 As a Support Association of Oikocredit, we are a proud member of the Oikocredit international co-operative.
 We participate in the international Annual General Meeting and have contributed to international working groups and committees.
 We receive our funding from Oikocredit International and from fees from our members.

 We are a non-profit association incorporated under the Canada Corporations Act and have been operating in this capacity for more than a decade.
 But our volunteers have been active in Oikocredit for much longer.
 In the past 30 years, several of our volunteers have served with distinction as Directors of the International Board.